-The three operators each have a different definition of their service area, with Callabike limited to the central downtown area, oBike allowing usage within the city limits and MVG Rad’s coverage somewhere in the middle.
+The three operators each have a different definition of their service area, with Callabike limited to the central downtown area, oBike allowing usage within the city limits, and MVG Rad’s coverage somewhere in the middle.
 Some row patterns are visible in the oBike points, likely from their initial deployment along a road.

 As the location data has some noise in it even when the bike is stationary, only trips that are more than 400m and have an average speed of at least 1km/h per hour are taken into account.
-Any trips with an speed of over 25km/h are disregarded as they likely are drives on relocation/maintenance trucks or noise.
+Any trips with a speed of over 25km/h are disregarded as they likely are drives on relocation/maintenance trucks or noise.

 The different strategies regarding service areas are visible in the movement data and mostly as expected.
-Interestingly the movement patterns of oBike are more similar to Callabike - a high demand downtown area with some outliers added - than to MVG Rad.
+Interestingly the movement patterns of oBike are more similar to Callabike - a high-demand downtown area with some outliers added - than to MVG Rad.

 The pattern of MVG Rad might be explained with their optional offering of bike rental stations at subway stations and discounts for subway pass holders.
-Customers could take the subway and complete the last mile on a rental bike leading to a more spaced driving pattern than more leisure oriented downtown / Englischer Garten routes.
+Customers could take the subway and complete the last mile on a rental bike leading to a more spaced driving pattern than more leisure-oriented downtown / Englischer Garten routes.